 Oversleeping, extreme fatigue, or continuous late nights can cause dark circles to develop.
 Sleep deprivation can cause your skin to become dull and pale, allowing for dark tissues and blood vessels beneath your skin to show.
 Water retention under the eyes or puffy eyelids can also cause shadows under the eyes to appear as dark circles.

-The blue light emitted from electronic or digital devices like the television, computer and mobile phones can cause significant strain on your eyes and damage to the skin.
+Long term exposure to blue light such as those emitted from electronic or digital devices can cause significant eye strain and damage to the skin.
 This strain can cause blood vessels around your eyes to enlarge and the surrounding skin to darken.

-When you have an allergic reaction, your body release histamines as a defense mechanism in response to harmful bacteria.
-Other than causing effects like itch, redness, and puffiness, histamines also cause your blood vessels to dilate and become more visible beneath your skin.
-Allergies can also increase your urge to rub and scratch the itchy skin around your eyes, which in turn can worsen your symptoms, causing inflammation, swelling, and broken blood vessels that result in dark shadows under the eyes.
+An allergic reaction which is a defense mechanism that causes your body to release histamines in a response to harmful bacteria.
+Other than itch, redness, and puffiness, histamines also cause your blood vessels to dilate and become more visible beneath the skin.
+Allergies which often lead to an increased urge to rub and scratch the itchy skin around your eyes, can in turn cause inflammation, swelling, and broken blood vessels that result in dark shadows under the eyes.

 To help reduce swelling and shrink dilated blood vessels in an instant, wrap a few ice cubes or dampen a washcloth with cold water and apply it to the area for 20 minutes.
 Repeat this process if the cloth becomes warm or when ice melts.
 You can also try cold tea bags as caffeine and antioxidants in tea can help stimulate blood circulation, shrink blood vessels, and reduce fluid retention.
 To use, first soak two black or green tea bags in hot water for five minutes then chill in the fridge for 15 to 20 minutes.
 Do rinse your eyes with cool water after use.